 What is EDS?

-Since the changing local chemical environment atomic bonding has little effect on EDS, it is not a preferred technique for specimen chemical analysis.
+Since the changing local chemical environment atomic bonding has little effect on EDS, there are better techniques than this one for specimen chemical analysis.
 However, it is excellent to determine the elemental distribution of a sample.
-Used in combination with electron energy loss spectroscopy (EELS), you can easily analyze both the chemical and compositional makeup of your specimen.
+Combined with electron energy loss spectroscopy (EELS), you can easily analyze your specimen's chemical and compositional makeup.

 In the example below, the Sr L2,3-edges at 1940 eV were not within the 0 – 850 eV energy range (top) after an EELS analysis was run on a semiconductor sample.
 When spectrum imaging was used to obtain the EDS Sr elemental map in combination with the EELS Ti, Fe, and La maps (bottom), the collective color map shows the distribution of each element across an extended energy range.

-For more information about the comparison between this technique and other analytical techniques, please visit EELS.info, an educational site.
+For more information about comparing this technique to other analytical techniques, please visit EELS.info, an educational site.